-For generations, the charm of Tirol’s fifteen Mountaineering Villages with its pioneering spirit and commanding mountain settings has been a constant lure for travelers.
+For generations, the charm of Tirol’s seven Mountaineering Villages with its pioneering spirit and commanding mountain settings has been a constant lure for travelers.
 In high Alpine regions, Alpinism is intended as a part of everyday life and culture which has been preserved and developed over centuries.
 Adhering to the rigid quality criteria imposed by the Austrian Alpinist Association, a strong sense of environmental awareness and sustainable tourism practices exists at these resorts.

 Tirol’s Mountaineering Villages, Vent in Ötztal Valley, Sellrain Valley, St. Jodok with Schmirn and Vals Valleys, Gschnitztal Valley, Ginzling in Zillertal Valley, Villgraten Valley and Tirolean Gailtal Valley are all known as pioneers in Alpinism.

 Deeply rooted in tradition, these Alpine Competence Centers offer professional tourism facilities especially for alpinists and mountaineers combined with excellently cultivated landscapes and a high level of environmental quality.
 The welcoming charm you’ll feel at each of these resorts illuminates past eras, the pioneering days of Alpinism.